 The impact of wolves on Wyoming’s elk herds

-Equally significant to weather is the court ruling that has provided federal protection on wolves in Wyoming.
+The court ruling in 2014 provided federal protection for wolves in Wyoming.
 Without human interaction through wolf management, the wolf predation on elk numbers will continue to soar.
-Many areas along the Western side of the state, particularly near Yellowstone Park, have already suffered significant herd loss due to wolves in recent years.
-As the wolf numbers continue to climb, we can expect a continuing loss in the wolf inhabited areas along the northwestern and western side of the state.
+Many areas along the western side of the state, particularly near Yellowstone National Park, have already suffered significant herd loss due to wolves in recent years.
+As the wolf numbers continue to climb, we can expect a continuing loss in the wolf inhabited areas along the northwestern and western sides of the state.

-As of September 23, 2014, according to WYGF, there are at least 195 wolves in roughly 34 packs in Wyoming outside of Yellowstone and the Wind River Reservation.
-The pack size ranged from 2 to 22 wolves and averaged 6.1 wolves/pack.
+As of April of 2015, according to WGFD, there are at least 382 wolves in Wyoming outside of Yellowstone and the Wind River Reservation.
+That is an increase of 25% from the year before.
+The pack size ranges from 2 to 22 wolves and averaged 6.1 wolves per pack.

 Regular vs special draw: unlocking the system

-Nonresident licenses are broken into two categories in Wyoming: the regular draw and the special draw, which costs an additional $480.
+Nonresident licenses are broken into two categories in Wyoming: the Regular Draw and the Special Draw, which costs an additional $480.
 To show you how this works, let’s say an area has 10 licenses available.
 60% of these licenses will go for the regular limited quota draw, 40% to the special draw.
 For the six licenses in the regular draw, 75% will go to maximum point holders who have applied for that area.
-The remaining 25% are awarded using a random draw.
+The remaining 25% are awarded randomly.
 The four licenses in the special draw will be awarded using the same 75/25 split as the regular draw.

 What draw is right for you?

-The draw odds are slightly higher for hunters entering the special draw.
-The higher cost means that there are fewer people in the pool, which can be an increase of 15 to 20% to get the license you want; however, the special draw doesn’t guarantee success.
-The licenses for both regular and special draws are exactly the same once awarded.
+The draw odds are slightly higher for hunters entering the Special Draw.
+The higher cost means that there are fewer people in the pool, which can be an increase of 15 to 20% draw odds increase to get the license you want; however, the special draw doesn’t guarantee success.
+The licenses are for the same season once both regular and special draws are awarded.

-Unlike many states, where if you don’t have the points you have no chance of getting a tag, Wyoming even gives hunters with a few points a chance.
-Even if you don’t draw anything this year, you can get a preference point to increase your chances next year.
+Unlike many states, where if you don’t have the points you have no chance of getting a tag, Wyoming gives hunters that don't have the necessary points a chance to draw a permit at random.
+In the example given above, the percentages less than 100 are the odds of drawing that tag at random.
+Even if you don’t draw this year, you can get a preference point to increase your chances next year.

 The general elk tag